sebastianczech/iac-tld-devops/NOTES.md

 * refactor
 * write tests

 TLD is similar approach, but without that cycles and without builting tests at the beginning.
-Test are written , when code is written before and refactored.
+Test are written , when code is ready and it's refactored.

 ## Why you should use TLD for IaC